techiescamp/kubernetes-learning-path/README.md

 # Kubernetes Certification Vouchers

-If you are preparing for CKA, CKAD, CKS, or KCNA exam, get **30% discount today** using code **IWD23** at https://kube.promo/latest.
+If you are preparing for CKA, CKAD, CKS, or KCNA exam, get **$60 discount today** using code **DCUBEOFFER** at https://kube.promo/latest.
 It is a limited-time offer.

 # Prerequisites